JordanBell/Uni_CompilerConstruction_Part1/README.md

 * Struct types must be create with new, instead of let (because accessing their members will essentially modify their value, making them non-const)

 ## How to Build
 Entering `bash build.sh` will build all necessary files.
+It will create a number of native files which can be run on text files

 ## How to Test
 ### Batch
 Entering `bash test.sh` will run all tests and print out the results. `bash test.sh -verbose` will perform the tests and print out a parsed expression structure for the successful files.

+Entering `bash test_x86.sh` will run tests and print out the results of a select few compatible files.

 ### Individual files
 All \*.txt test files are found within the `test_cases` directory.
 To run the program on a particular test file, for example test\_cases/small0.txt, enter the command: `src/Parser.native test\_cases/small0.txt`.
 Use the optional `-verbose` argument to the see the parsed expression structure.